Table of Contents

 Videos of university events should feature a title page, featuring the sail motif and the date of the event.
 This template is available upon request.
 Contact the Office of Communications.
 A marketing/promotional video should include a title page appropriate for its audience and subject matter.
 It should include at the very least, a title, the university’s name, and our logo.
 See: Identifiers: Logo.

 All university videos should also use a copyright page.
-The Video Production Center currently has its own template.
+A/V Services currently has its own template.

-All other videos (not produced by the Video Production Center) should use the closing image below.
+All other videos (not produced by A/V Services) should use the closing image below.
 The image is available in a format suitable for HD videos upon request.
 (The image below is sized to fit the dimensions of our website.)
 Contact the Office of Communications.